filiph/egamebook/dart/README.md

     You managed to get out of the room before the spiders got to you, but now you're in a room full of giant worms.

 This will create an egamebook that starts in the first room (handle _start_) and gives the player two choices.
 These lead to the other two sections: _squash_ and _run_.
-Both these sections don't contain any choices, so they're the end of this book.
+Both these sections don't contain any choices, so they're the end of this 'book'.

 ### A more practical example